aetperf/aetperf.github.io/_posts/2025-10-13-Performance-Analysis-of-Parallel-Data-Replication-Between-Two-PostgreSQL-18-Instances-on-OVH.md

 <img src="/img/2025-10-13_01/plot_06_system_cpu_percentage.png" alt="Plot 6: System CPU as % of Total CPU." width="900">

-**Figure 8: System CPU as % of Total CPU** - Target PostgreSQL (red line) crosses the 50% warning threshold at degree 16, exceeds 70% critical threshold at degree 32, and peaks at 83.2% at degree 64.
-At this maximum, only 16.8% of CPU time performs productive work while 83.2% appears spent on lock contention and kernel overhead.
+**Figure 8: System CPU as % of Total CPU** - Target PostgreSQL (red line) crosses the 50% warning threshold at degree 16, exceeds 70% at degree 32, and peaks at 83.9% at degree 64.
+At this maximum, only 16.2% of CPU time performs productive work while 83.9% appears spent on lock contention and kernel overhead.

 CPU time divides into two categories: **User CPU** (application code performing actual data insertion) and **System CPU** (kernel operations handling locks, synchronization, context switches, I/O).
 A healthy system maintains system CPU below 30%.